-It can be a headache to pick original art for your home or office.
+It can be a headache to pick original art for your office, organization or home.
 Follow these five tips to guide you on your quest.

 1. One of These Things doesn’t Belong Here

-Art (specifically, the colour of a painting) does not have to perfectly match your furniture, window treatments or area rugs.
+Art (specifically, the colour of a painting) does not have to perfectly match your furniture, or decor of an existing space.
 It is meant to be a statement piece.
-However, working with a designer will ensure that you choose art that matches the style of your home.
-For example, you might love three different paintings (traditional, abstract, contemporary).
-Ensure you choose a painting that fits closely with the style of furniture.
-If you have traditional, classic furniture, a bold abstract might not be the best fit.
+Working with a designer will ensure that you choose art that matches the style of your space, however, ensure that the designer is aware of your values as well.
+For example, you might love different paintings (from three different artists).
+Ensure you choose a painting that fits closely with your values and mission (e.g., love of the environment).

 2. Love it or Leave it

 You will know if you love something at first sight.
-If you are undecided, many professional galleries and artists will permit you to take a piece home to try it out in your space to test it out.
+If you are undecided, many professional galleries and artists will permit you to borrow the piece to try it out in your space to test it out.

 3.Choose Something Meaningful

-When in doubt, choosing something that is sentimental will always fill your house with a rich warm feeling.
-My grandma always grew peonies in her yard and when I was looking for something softer for my living room, I knew that having a giant painting of peonies would be perfect – even though the colours did not match colours in my living room.
-The warm pinks and rainbow of greens felt natural – like having a fresh bouquet of my Grandma’s flowers in my living room every time I looked at it.
+When in doubt, choosing something that is meaningful will always fill your space with a rich, warm feeling.
+My grandma always grew peonies in her yard and when I was looking for something softer for my office space, I knew that having a giant painting of peonies would be perfect – even though the colours did not match.
+The warm pinks and palette of greens felt natural – like having a fresh bouquet of my Grandma’s flowers in my office every time I looked at it.

 4. Support Local Artist

 Your city or town is rich with local artists.
-Calgary has a thriving arts community with a plethora of different professional art groups who hold community art shows several times per year.
+Check with local arts organizations that have a thriving arts community.
+They usually have a plethora of different professional art groups who hold community art shows several times per year.
 Check out your local arts publications or Eventbrite for something in your area.
-If you are unable to make a bigger purchase for original art, ensure you ask your local designer where you can buy prints at a lesser cost.
+If you are making a bigger purchase for original art, ensure you are finding something that aligns with your values.

 5. Go Big

-Small art is lovely for hallway or even a powder room, however, if you have a substantial space in a dining room or living room, go big.
+Small art is lovely for hallway or even a small boardroom or powder room, however, if you have a substantial space, go big.
 A large statement painting is something you will never regret.
 It adds drama, emotion and a good story if you know the artist.
 Another option is to combine big with meaningful and arrange for a commission of something that will tell your own story.